FintrySham/fintrysham.github.io/terms.md

 Email: ebikesflorence@gmail.com
 Phone: +39 344 345 5320
 VAT: IT01915530479

-## 23. Definitions

-- **App**: Our mobile application
-- **Content**: Text, photos, videos, and other materials
-- **Professional**: Users with professional accounts
-- **Services**: All services provided through the App
-- **User**: Anyone who uses the App

-## 24. Platform-Specific Terms

-### 24.1 iOS/Apple App Store
-- Subject to Apple's Terms of Service
-- Apple is not party to these Terms
-- Apple has no obligation to provide support

-### 24.2 Android/Google Play Store
-- Subject to Google Play Terms of Service
-- Google is not party to these Terms
+Website: www.ebikesflorence.com

+## 17. Special Provisions

+### 17.1 Italian Tourism Law
+We comply with all Italian tourism regulations, including:
+- Tour operator licensing requirements
+- Safety standards for bicycle tours
+- Insurance requirements
+- Tax obligations

+### 17.2 Content Creator Disclosure
+Creators must comply with:
+- Italian advertising disclosure laws
+- FTC guidelines (for US creators)
+- Instagram's branded content policies

-## 25. Acknowledgment
+## 18. Acknowledgment

-BY USING THE APP, YOU ACKNOWLEDGE THAT YOU HAVE READ THESE TERMS OF SERVICE, UNDERSTAND THEM, AND AGREE TO BE BOUND BY THEM.
+BY USING THE APP, YOU ACKNOWLEDGE THAT YOU HAVE READ AND UNDERSTAND THESE TERMS AND AGREE TO BE BOUND BY THEM.

 ---

-**Document Version:** 1.0
+**Document Version:** 1.1
 **Terms Identifier:** EBF-TOS-2025-001

 © 2025 E-Bikes Florence di John Shields.
 All rights reserved.